-The Dean of Students is responsible for the administration of disciplinary procedures.
-Such proceedings are designed to protect the educational purposes of Southern Oregon State College, including the health and safety of students, staff, and faculty.
+The Office of Student Affairs is responsible for the administration of disciplinary procedures.
+Such proceedings are designed to protect the educational purposes of Southern Oregon University, including the health and safety of students, staff, and faculty.
 Disciplinary action may include:

-- (1) Loss of Privileges Removal from a living group, use of a specific College facility or denial of on-campus use of an automobile.
-Loss of privileges may be accompanied by other - (2) Restitution Reimbursement by transfer of property or services to the College or member of the College community in an amount not in excess of the damage or loss incurred.
-Reimbursement may be accompanied by other sanctions. - (3) Warning Violation of "Proscribed Conduct" which is of a relatively minor nature has occurred; the student may be notified that if this type of behavior is repeated, more severe disciplinary actions will be taken. - (4) Probation Serious or continuous violation of "Proscribed Conduct" has occurred; the student may be permitted to

-- continue enrollment at the College but is in danger of being suspended or expelled.
-The student is entitled to all rights of a student in good standing - (5) Suspension Serious violation of "Proscribed Conduct" has occurred; the student may be excluded from the College for a specific period of time not to exceed one year, after which the student may petition for readmission.
-All services of the College are withheld for the duration of the suspension except by order of the President. - (6) Expulsion Serious violation of "Proscribed Conduct" has occurred; the student may be permanently excluded from Southern Oregon State College.
-All services of the College are withheld except by order of the President. - (7) All of the above sanctions may be enhanced with additional conditions deemed appropriate by the disciplinary authority.
+- (1) Loss of Privileges Removal from a living group, use of a specific University facility or denial of a computer account are examples of loss of privilege. - (2) Restitution Reimbursement by transfer of property, services, or a dollar amount to the University or member of the University community in an amount not in excess of the damage or loss - (3) Warning Violation of "Proscribed Conduct" which is of a relatively minor nature has occurred; the student is put on notice that if this type of behavior is repeated, more severe disciplinary actions will be taken. - (4) Probation Serious or continuous violation of "Proscribed Conduct" has occurred; the student may be permitted to continue enrollment at the University but is in danger of being suspended or expelled.
+The student is entitled to all rights of a student in good stand- - (5) Suspension Serious violation of "Proscribed Conduct" has occurred; the student is excluded from enrolling at the University for a specific period of time not to exceed one year, after which the student may petition for readmission.
+All services of the University are withheld for the duration of the suspension except by order of the President. - (6) Expulsion Serious violation of "Proscribed Conduct" has occurred; the student is permanently excluded from enrolling at Southern Oregon University.
+All services of the University are withheld except by order of the President. - (7) All of the above sanctions may be enhanced with additional conditions deemed appropriate by the disciplinary authority.